Parents and Carers

 - ensure that the plan is regularly reviewed to make sure it is continuing to support your child’s needs.

-When a child is on the Child Protection register or is on a Care Order the Lead Professional will always be your child’s social worker.
+When a child is on the Child Protection register or is experiencing care the Lead Professional will always be your child’s social worker.

 GIRFEC is about making sure children, young people and their families get the help they need, when they need it.
 So when staff from different agencies are working together to support planning for your child or young person, they may need to share relevant information.
 Staff will discuss with you before sharing any information about you or your child, unless there is a risk to your child, usually in child protection cases.